r4bbitjs/r4bbitjs/README.md

 - Change the existing logging functions with new communicationLog unction
   * logMqMessageReceived will be replaced by it
 - Add a connection close function so that users can actually close the connection
-- Add loger in order to warn onClose and retry connection after some interval
+- Add logger in order to warn onClose and retry connection after some interval
 - When rabbitmq does not exist warn the client
 - Gracefully close the connection
 - sonar-cloud